Stanford Advanced Materials (SAM) supplies high quality and high purity Sulfur (Sulphur, S).

 There are several allotropes of sulfur.
 The most common appears as yellow crystals or powder.

 Mercaptans are a family of organosulfur compounds.
-Some are added to natural gas supplies because of their distinctive smell, so that gas leaks can be detected easily.
+Some are added to natural gas supplies because of their distinctive smell so that gas leaks can be detected easily.
 Others are used in silver polish, and in the production of pesticides and herbicides.

 Sulfites are used to bleach paper and as preservatives for many foodstuffs.
 Many surfactants and detergents are sulfate derivatives.
-Calcium sulfate (gypsum) is mined on the scale of 100 million tonnes each year for use in cement and plaster.
+Calcium sulfate (gypsum) is mined on a scale of 100 million tonnes each year for use in cement and plaster.